nudge-now/sdk-android/README.md

 ```sh
 am broadcast -a com.android.vending.INSTALL_REFERRER -n YOUR_PACKAGE/com.adfresca.sdk.referer.AFRefererReciever --es "referrer" "utm_source=test_source&utm_medium=test_medium&utm_term=test_term&utm_content=test_content&utm_campaign=test_name"
 ```
-3) Check if referrer was successfully set on SDK
+3) Check if referrer was successfully set on our SDK

 ```java
   AdFresca adfresca = AdFresca.getInstance(this);
   Log.v(TAG, "Google Referrer = " + adfresca.getReferrer());
 ```
-(Advanced) If you already uses another broadcast receiver to handle INSTALL_REFERRER, you can manually set your referrer by calling setReferrer(string) method
+(Advanced) If you already use another broadcast receiver to handle INSTALL_REFERRER, you can manually set your referrer by calling setReferrer(string) method

 Caution: After your device updates referrer once to our service, it won't be able to change the referrer values for this device.